-Facebook Pages are similar to personal profiles on Facebook, but instead of focusing on an individual person, a Facebook Page focuses on your organization as a public entity.
+Facebook Business Pages are similar to personal profiles on Facebook, but instead of focusing on an individual person, a Facebook Page focuses on your organization (whether it’s a business, a nonprofit, a special project, or you as a public figure) as a public entity.
 Once you have your page set, you post updates similar to how you would post updates to your personal profile.

 Also similar to your personal profile, people may comment on your updates.
 Instead of being your “friends”, people follow your page by “liking” your page.
 Once they’ve liked your page, your posts will show up on their Facebook news feeds.

-You can even add a donate button to your Facebook Page and accept donations directly through Facebook.
+- You can add a donate button to this page

 What Is A Facebook Group?

-Facebook Groups are something entirely different.
-While Pages are essentially profile pages maintained and updated by the administrators, Facebook Groups are maintained by the community.
+Facebook Groups are something entirely different from pages.
+While Business Pages are essentially profile pages maintained and updated by the administrators, Facebook Groups are maintained by the community.

 The administrators can set up a Group to have open membership to the public, membership upon approval, or membership by invitation only.